GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/6_configuring_a_scaling_study.rst

 ``mpirun -n {n_ranks}``.
 If you would like to add ``hostfile`` and ``ppn`` flags, feel free to do so here.

-Your configuration file might look like the following after adding this information:
+Your configuration file might look like the following after adding this
+information:

 .. code-block:: YAML

     ramble:
+      variants:
+        package_manager: spack
       env_vars:
         set:
           OMP_NUM_THREADS: '{n_threads}'